justinhj/fp-starter-pack.g8/README.md

 * Monix - Reactive programming
 * Shapeless - Generic programming

+## What about Scalaz

+Use the Scalaz branch to replace Cats with Scalaz

+`sbt new justinhj/fp-starter-pack.g8 --branch scalaz`

 ## Origin

 This is a fork of bneil/finch-skeleton.g8

 I used that excellent example of a g8 template and modified for my own ends by updating Scala, SBT, adding and removing libaries and plugins